(Updated March 2015)

 Any research activities using animals as research subjects must first be reviewed and approved by the Institutional Animal Use and Care Committee to assure humane treatment of all research subjects.

-Children's Hospital shall take all reasonable measures necessary to assure all research activities are conducted in accordance with research protocols, applicable requirements of the granting agencies including but not limited to the National Health Institute and ethical principles of scientific inquiry and empirical analysis.
-Scientific researchers shall avoid conflicts of interests between themselves, Children's Hospital, the sponsors, and granting agencies.
-Any unethical or improper conduct in research activities should be promptly reported to the Vice President of Research and Technology and the Corporate Compliance Officer.
+Children’s Hospital shall take all reasonable measures necessary to assure all research activities are conducted in accordance with research protocols, applicable requirements of the granting agencies including but not limited to the National Health Institute and ethical principles of scientific inquiry and empirical analysis.
+Scientific researchers shall avoid conflicts of interests between themselves, Children’s Hospital, the sponsors, and granting agencies.
+Any unethical or improper conduct in research activities should be promptly reported to the Assistant Vice President of Hospital Operations who oversees Research and the Compliance Officer.

 Any research activity involving recombinant DNA or biohazardous material must be reviewed and approved in advance by the Institutional Biosafety Committee.